 Wyatt Partners, LLC

 Kelley Drye is an accredited provider of NY, CA, IL and TX CLE.
-This program will offer a minimum of 5 credits including 1 ethics credit.
+This program has been approved in NY for 4.0 general and 1.0 ethics credit.
+In CA, IL and TX, this program has been approved for 3.5 general and 1.0 ethics credit.
 In accordance with the requirements of the New York State CLE Board, this non-transitional CLE program is not approved for newly-admitted attorneys within the first two years of admission to the Bar.
 We will apply for CLE credit in other jurisdictions, upon request, but cannot guarantee approval.
 If you are interested in applying to receive CLE credit, please include your desired jurisdiction and your bar registration number when you register.